TheAlternativeZurich/HackingSessionSheet/1-system-management.md

 c) Add your new user to the new group.
 d) Remove the user and the group again.

-HINT:
+Hint:

 If you are confused by `gpasswd` and `passwd`, consider the following:
 One of them is used to set the password for a user, the other is used to add a user to a group.